-Mesothelioma cancer, in its various forms, is one of the greatest challenges faced by the medical community.
-It is not a single disease with one or two known causes.
-Instead, it’s a large group of various medical conditions with a common factor: uncontrolled cell growth.
+Mesothelioma cancer is a great challenge faced by the medical community.
 Mesothelioma, technically named malignant mesothelioma, is a rare form of cancer caused by prolonged exposure to asbestos.
 Though mesothelioma can be treated, currently there is no cure and it is nearly always fatal.

-However, there are many facilities in the United States and in other countries where geneticists, oncologists, pathologists, and other researchers are working to find a cure for mesothelioma and other forms of cancer.
+There are multiple treatment centers in the United States and in other countries where geneticists, oncologists, pathologists, and other researchers work to find a cure for mesothelioma and other forms of cancer.

 Trusts funds containing over $30 billion have been set aside for victims who have been injured by asbestos exposure.
 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 They also seek to find more effective treatments, which include chemotherapy, hormone therapy, immunotherapy, radiation, and surgery.
-Cancer researchers also look for ways to prevent cancer with vaccines, with the ultimate goal of eradicating all forms of cancer altogether.
+Cancer researchers look for ways to prevent cancer with vaccines, with the ultimate goal of eradicating all forms of cancer completely.

 These are the five top-ranked cancer centers in the U.S., according to a study published by U.S. News & World Report: